Fourier transform for quantum $D$-modules via the punctured torus mapping class group: The braided dual and its relatives

 meaning that $D^{k-2}$ and $D^k$ are equivalent.
 Therefore, they lead to isomorphic tensor functors, from which follows the following: \begin{prop} For any $k \in \Z$, the algebras $\tilde H_k$ and $\tilde H_{k+2}$ are isomorphic. \end{prop}

 Therefore, it is enough to consider $\tilde H_0$ and $\tilde H_1$.
-Moreover, if $H$ is a ribbon Hopf algebra, then by definition $\nu$ admits a central square root implying by a similar argument: \begin{prop} If $H$ is a ribbon Hopf algebra then all the $\tilde H_k$ are isomorphic. \end{prop} \begin{rmk} The algebra $\tilde H_0$ is usually called the reflection dual, the braided dual or the reflection equation algebra in the literature. \end{rmk} \begin{rmk} For any $k$, equation~\eqref{eq:reflec} plays the same role in the reflection equation, as the hexagon axiom in the Yang-Baxter equation, encoding some kind of compatibility with the tensor product of $H$-modules.
+Moreover, if $H$ is a ribbon Hopf algebra, then by definition $\nu$ admits a central square root implying by a similar argument: \begin{prop} If $H$ is a ribbon Hopf algebra then all the $\tilde H_k$ are isomorphic. \end{prop} \begin{rmk} For any $k$, equation~\eqref{eq:reflec} plays the same role in the reflection equation, as the hexagon axiom in the Yang-Baxter equation, encoding some kind of compatibility with the tensor product of $H$-modules.
 Topologically, it corresponds to a ``strand doubling" operation for the additional generator of the braid group of the punctured plane.
 Formally, such an operation depends on the choice of a framing, while a ribbon element removes the dependence on the framing. \end{rmk}